-I usually don’t like to talk about why I’m vegan because if the inquisitor is not vegan it can sometimes become an affront as there is really nowhere to go except to point out subtly, or directly, that veganism is an ethical and environmental stance “better than” a diet that includes meat and/or dairy.
+I usually don’t like to talk about why I’m vegan because if the inquisitor is not vegan it can sometimes become an affront as there is really nowhere to go except to point out subtly, or directly, that veganism is an ethical and environmental stance “better than” a diet that includes meat and/or dairy (or so I think).
 That said, below is a list of reasons why I am vegan, not necessarily in order of importance.
 A small portion of these may be “confirmation bias,” but it’s not as if any reader shouldn’t consider that as a possibility from any and all angles (or for any and all ideas).
 As Arthur Stanley Eddington noted: “For the truth of the conclusions of science, observation is the supreme court of appeal.”
 With the exception of the ethical reasons for being vegan, the rest has some basis in “science.”
-The combined ideas below, for me, are appealing reasons for being vegan.
+The combined ideas below, for me, are appealing reasons for being vegan, so that’s what I am.

 - Is consistency a basis for ethics?
 How fine is the line between killing and murdering?
 Between eating a cow, chicken, deer, or fish etc. vs. eating a dog, cat, or human?